jlenoble/keyfunc/README.md

 s1 === s2; // true
 ```

-There is also a type 'option' which can't be used without the option 'sub' specifying the nature of tis properties.
+There is also a type 'option' which can't be used without the option 'sub' specifying the nature of its properties.
 See [Type 'option'](#type-option).

 See also [array:* and set:*](#array-and-set) for constructs ```array:*``` and ```set:*```.
 See [property:*](#property) for construct ```property:*```.